microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/socialidentitysource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The social identity source used as an identity source of a [connectedOrganization](connectedOrganization.md).
+Used in the identity sources of an [connectedOrganization](connectedOrganization.md).
+The `@odata.type` value `#microsoft.graph.socialIdentitySource` indicates that this type identifies a social identity as an identity source for a connected organization.

 Inherits from [identitySource](../resources/identitysource.md).